FimGroup/fim/Readme.md

 ### Hierarchy and order of core components and trigger points

-Note: new type may be added in the future and will be kept the same principles below.
+* Note: new type may be added in the future and will be kept the same principles below.
+* Note2: since go doesn't have isolation mechanism such as classload in java, some components that provide resources like connectors have to be in Application level in order to be shared across all containers.

+Details

 * (Shared/default components)
     * default LoggingManager
-        * TODO lifecycle
+        * no lifecycle
 * Application
+    * (Add the following components)
+    * ConfigureManager
     * FileResourceManager
-        * TODO lifecycle
+    * Target connector generator
-    * Source connector definitions
+    * Source connector generator
-    * Source connector generator and predefined instance initialization
+    * Source/Target connector pre-initialized generator definition
+    * (start application)
-        * TODO lifecycle
+        * Do lifecycle management of the items above
+            * ConfigureManager
+            * FileResourceManager
-    * Target connector definitions
+            * Target connector generator
+            * Source connector generator
-    * Target connector generator and predefined instance initialization
+            * Target connector pre-initialized generator initialization
-        * TODO lifecycle
+            * Source connector pre-initialized generator initialization
     * (Spawn container)
 * Container
+    * (Add the following components)
-    * ConfigureManager
+    * ConfigureManager (separate from Application level)
-        * TODO lifecycle
+        * no lifecycle (may change in the future)
     * Builtin and custom functions
-    * Source connector instance or reference
-        * TODO lifecycle
-    * Target connector instance or reference
-        * TODO lifecycle
     * FlowModel/Pipeline/Flow definitions
+    * Spawn source and target connector
     * (start container)
+        * Combining pipeline and source connector
+        * Source and target connector lifecycle

 # 2. Project planning details, Project progress and TODO List